-This post describes a method for reporting on scroll tracking in Google Analytics.
+This post describes a method for reporting on scroll tracking in the Universal Analytics (UA) version of Google Analytics.
 Setting up scroll tracking as an event in GA gives you the ability to see how far people scroll down pages.
 This data is very useful for identifying content that isn’t performing well, and specifically where you are losing visitors.
 Until I figured out the report described below, I spent a lot of time exporting and combining data to get to a similar view.
 This report gives me everything I need, beautifully lined up in columns and rows!

 The bullet point version:

 - If you aren’t using Google Tag Manager, go directly to jail; do not pass go, do not collect $200.
 This post is not for you.

 - If you don’t have scroll tracking set up, follow the steps in Benjamin Mangold’s fabulous post, How to track scroll depth with Google Tag Manager.